 Google Docs = LITA has a master Google Drive account where we’ve set up a Drive folder for every committee and interest group.
-If your group is going to work in Google Docs, please get in touch with Mark Beatty so that he can give you access to the folder.
+If your group is going to work in Google Docs, please get in touch with the LITA Office so that we can give you access to the folder.
 Using the LITA folder will ensure that your work is available to future group members and that staff have permanent access to it.

 - Email marketing platform ALA uses for eblasts because it’s connected to iMIS so it respects member communication preferences